Location: Your Home!

 While the previous Finders Seekers experience in London was a non-linear affair, Washington DC was a very strictly linear experience.
 This turned out to be a very big deal, as when we were stone cold stuck on a particularly poorly clued puzzle midway through, we had nothing else we could work on at all.
 The hint system for this puzzle was also very poor, as the hints only let us know what we already had figured out.
 We spent a good long while stumped on this one before we were accepted into the Finders Seekers Facebook group, where we had to pore through many messages before finding where we went wrong.
 This puzzle had not indication as to why it was set up this way and felt extremely arbitrary in it’s solving.
 Beyond this, there were only minor issues, one of which was due to the ambiguous printing of one puzzle in which it was hard to make out details in a detail oriented solve, and the slight let-down that some puzzles were just printed pages.

 Washington DC wasn’t quite as fun as London, but still presents a nice challenge for puzzle hunt enthusiasts who would like to enjoy a hunt from the comfort of their own home.
 This one I can only recommend to die hards, however, as it can get majorly frustrating when it does stumble.
 I’m going to have one more go at Finders Seekers to see where I stand on subscribing long term, however, as when the puzzles are strong, they’re really fun.
 Order your next puzzle hunting adventure here!
+If you sign up through our link, we’ll earn credits towards a free box, and can bring you more content!
 They also provide a fun free Chicago mini hunt if you’d like to get a feel for their style of puzzles!